 An RIA has a special “fiduciary duty” to its clients.

 That means we have a legal obligation to provide proper investment advice and always act in the best interests of our clients.
 Any other advisor—with banks, brokerages, broker dealers, wirehouses, etc.—can be held to a lower “suitability” standard.
 They may suggest an investment considered suitable for you at that moment, but may not make sense for your situation later in life.
 As an RIA, we’re obligated to keep tabs on your investments over your life to ensure they remain appropriate for your inevitably changing circumstances—such as marriage, children, evolving financial situation, older age and more.
-(Senior Advisor Jennifer Pagliara has written a financial column for The Tennessean about this topic here.)
+(Executive Vice President and Financial Advisor Jennifer Pagliara, CFP®, has written a financial column for The Tennessean about this topic here.)

 As part of that higher standard, an RIA is required to maintain public records of how it does business.